rlugojr/linkurious-enterprise-manual/configure.md

     * **vendor** - `"elasticSearch"`.
 Only ElasticSearch servers are supported.
     * **host** - `"localhost"`.
     * **port** - `9201`.
     * **forceReindex** - `true`.
-Linkurious will always re-index the graph database on startup if `true`, otherwise the administrators will have to trigger it from the Administration dashbard (see Chapter XXX).
+Linkurious will always re-index the graph database on startup if `true`, otherwise the administrators will have to trigger it from the Administration dashbard (see Administration Chapter).

 The following settings applies to all data sources.
 They are available in the **allSources** key.